 \begin{cor} A morphism in a quasi-abelian category is admissible in the quasi-abelian exact structure if and only if it is strict. \end{cor}

-\begin{rem} An exact structure on a finitely bicomplete additive category coincides with the quasi-abelian structure if and only if every morphism is weakly admissible.
-Then as a consequence of Proposition \ref{strictmonoepic}, a finitely bicomplete additive category is abelian if and only if every morphism is admissible. \end{rem}
+\begin{rem} An exact structure on a finitely complete and cocomplete additive category coincides with the quasi-abelian structure if and only if every morphism is weakly admissible.
+Then as a consequence of Proposition \ref{strictmonoepic}, a finitely complete and cocomplete additive category is abelian if and only if every morphism is admissible. \end{rem}

-\subsubsection{The Left Heart}
+\subsection{The Left Heart}

-Homology in quasi-abelian is significantly easier than in more general exact categories.
+Homology in quasi-abelian categories is significantly easier than in more general exact categories.
 For example, there is an even stronger abelian embedding.